nrkno/Quibble/README.md

 Quibble makes the following assumptions:
 * Order of elements matters for arrays.
-* Order of elements does not matter for properties in an object.
+* Order of properties does not matter for objects.